cfjdoedens/evalstratified/README.md

 The goal of evalstratified is to make an estimate of the error fraction of a set of monetary files.
-This based on a level of certainty, and on samples of each of these files.
+This based on a level of certainty, and on error fractions found in sampled items of each of these files.

 ## Installation